Cape independence: Referendum Ultimatum

+CIAG American advocacy trip

+In March 2025, the Referendum Party became embroiled in controversy when the CIAG, led by party head Phil Craig, attempted to gain support from the second Trump administration.
+The move drew criticism, including from the state president Cyril Ramaphosa.
+The government also revealed that Mr Craig does not hold South African citizenship, merely permanent residency.

+Following this, there were calls for his deportation, including from political parties ActionSA, African Transformation Movement and the Economic Freedom Fighters.
+The minister of Home Affairs responded that Craig could not be deported based on his political stances, and stated that he had not applied of citizenship yet.
+Mr Craig countered that he has applied for citizenship, having lived in the country for twenty years, and accused the government of being incompetently slow in processing this.

 Legal position

 Calling of a referendum

 Section 127 of the South African Constitution gives provisions for the Premiers to call for referendums in their own province.
 However, this is not currently legally possible.
 The Democratic Alliance has introduced a bill in 2021 to align the law with the constitution.
 In addition, section 37(f) of the constitution of the Western Cape also gives provisions for Premiers to call for referendums.
 Proponents of secession hence argue that it is a possibility to hold a referendum on Cape Independence within the Western cape.
-However, since the Constitution of South Africa supersedes any provincial constitution and does not explicitly grant the right to secession or such referendums, it is unclear what standing a provincial referendum will have on this matter.

 Right to self-determination

 Section 235 of the Constitution of South Africa states: